nuneskris/nuneskris.github.io/_publications/data-frabic-overview.md

 date: 2024-02-17
 ---

+Simply explained
-## What?
+*      What?
 Enterprise wide consisted data management design.
-## Why?
+*      Why?
 Reduce the time to deliver data integration and interoperability
-## How?
+*      How?
 Through metadata.

 Gartner has been pushing this for a while and I have condensed 2 key points in their own words.
 > *A data fabric maps data residing in disparate applications (within the underlying data stores, regardless of the original deployment designs and locations) and makes them ready for business exploration.*